petargyurov/create-flask-app/README.md

 See the Config section for the minimal requirement for what your config file should look like.

 ## REST API ✔️
+Using Flask-Rebar we can easily create robust endpoints with defined input and output schemas.
+Despite the heavy focus on creating REST endpoints, we still retain the ability to render templates.

 ## Auth 🔄
+Flask-Rebar provides a basic authenticator and support for custom ones.
+As a starting point, this template comes with a default header authenticator that is enabled for all endpoints.

+All requests must be sent with the `X-AUTH-API-KEY` header, where its value must match the `AUTH_KEY` defined in your `config.py`.
+The names for the header and the key variable are also configurable.

 ##### TODO
+- disable auth requirements whilst in dev (?)
 - custom authenticator with scope support
 ## Error Handling ✔️
 When your application raises an error, it sends a JSON response with the